vg-json-data/sm-json-data/strats.md

 A `comeInRunning` condition can be satisfied only by a matching strat on the other side of the door with `leaveWithRunway` exit condition: a match is valid if all of the following are true:
 - The effective runway length of the `leaveWithRunway` is at least as long as the `minTiles` in the `comeInRunning` condition.

-Where applicable, a `comeInRunning` condition also includes implicit requirements which are effectively prepended to the start of the strat's `requires`:
+Where applicable, a `comeInRunning` condition also includes implicit requirements for actions to be performed in the previous room, which are effectively prepended to the start of the strat's `requires` (or equivalently but more properly, onto the end of the `requires` of the `leaveWithRunway` strat in the other room):
 - If `speedBooster` is true, then there is an implicit "SpeedBooster" item requirement.
 - If the previous room is heated, then `heatFrames` are required based on the time needed to perform the run.
 - If the previous door environment is water, then `Gravity` is required.